kerrynakayama/developintelligence_data_engineering/Day_02/LAB_04/fix_a_query.md

 ![Alt Text](https://media.giphy.com/media/Yq7n1sakPfO1d0O9Wn/giphy.gif)

  ### To answer the following question do you need all these joins...
- ### How many items were supplied by the United States that were shipped by regular air in 1998
+ ### How many orders were supplied by the United States that were shipped by regular air in 1998

 ```sql